Australian animal welfare standards and guidelines

 Standards are the legal requirements for livestock welfare and use the word ‘must’.
 The standards will provide the basis for developing and implementing consistent legislation and enforcement across Australia.

-The main decision-making principles used for developing the Standards are to ensure that standards are:
+The main decision-making principles used for developing the Standards are to ensure they are:

 • desirable for livestock welfare